MileHacker Logo

 Taxi & Ride-Share Manners

 Taxis and ride-shares in Vigo generally expect polite behavior.
-Greet your driver.
+Greet your chauffeur.
 Don't speak loudly or overly disruptive behavior.
 Keep the vehicle clean.
 If you have multiple stops, confirm the route with the driver beforehand.
 Tipping is not mandatory but appreciated for good service.

 Common Courtesies